NASM vs ISSA CPT Duel - Which Cert Better Suits You in 2023?

 For instance, section 6 in Fitness for All, is one of the most extensive special populations sections I have ever seen.

-ISSA provides the appropriate guideline changes for fitness programs along with insightful descriptions of the issues people in that special category face.
+ISSA provides the appropriate guidelines for fitness programs and insightful descriptions of the issues people in that special category face.

-With this knowledge, there’s no doubt that you’ll have a clearer understanding of nearly every client you run into, and be able to provide quality personal training tips for beginners.
+With this knowledge, there’s no doubt that you’ll have a clearer understanding of nearly every client you run into and be able to provide quality personal training tips for beginners with passion as well.

 You’ll explore the following:

-NASM also covers gym memberships and how to sell personal training, which is the key knowledge to apply to kickstart a bangin’ fitness business.
+NASM also covers gym memberships and how to sell personal training, key knowledge to apply to kickstart a fitness business.

 Furthermore, I appreciate how NASM enforces the importance of developing a niche because the most successful personal trainers will always have and know their niche.

-While NASM teaches you the solid fundamentals of the personal training business, ISSA goes even further on how to obtain and retain clients.
+While NASM teaches you the solid fundamentals of the personal training business, ISSA goes even a few steps further on how to obtain and retain clients.

 Something ISSA definitely got right is its emphasis on business and entrepreneurial strategies in ISSA’s very own business guide, Fiscal Fitness.